 While occasionally overdoing the booze might lead to temporary bloating, frequent and heavy drinking is a whole different ballgame.
 Regularly overindulging can lead to chronic bloating and a host of other health issues.
 Here's why:

-• Take probiotics for gut health.
+One of the best ways to maintain gut health is by turning to probiotics and prebiotics. for gut health.
 Probiotics — beneficial bacteria that aid in digestion — can be the key to dealing with frequent bloating.
 Natural sources of probiotics include yogurt, kefir, sauerkraut, kimchi, miso, tempeh, and fermented pickles.
 Incorporating these into your diet can be a delicious way to boost your probiotic intake.

 Probiotic supplements available in capsules, tablets, and powders offer a concentrated dose of specific probiotic strains.
 Choose a reputable brand and consult a healthcare professional for recommendations tailored to your needs.